 - Environment - this group should consider the causes of problems in the workplace (eg. darkness).

-During the diagram development phase, the above categories are modified depending on the needs, some of them may then be omitted or replaced with others.
+In the diagramming phase, the above categories are modified as needed.
+Some of them can then be omitted or replaced with others.

 You can create ishikawa diagrams easily using Excel.
 You just have to insert the required shapes, whether arrows, rectangles or circles, and add the description.
 You can find all the required shapes and textbox (to insert the description) in the Insert --> Shapes menu option.